ManderaGeneral/generalimport/README.md

 ```
-MissingOptionalDependency: Optional dependency 'notinstalled' was used but it isn't installed.
+MissingDependencyException: Optional dependency 'notinstalled' was used but it isn't installed.
 ```

 Imports fail when they are **used**, *not* imported.